-By 2025, Eton aims to have increased this figure to at least 140 pupils, which equates to more than 10% of the school.
-As part of Eton2020, our ambitious new social vision, Eton will continue to increase financial aid to enable more young people from vulnerable and disadvantaged backgrounds to study at Eton, including Looked After Children.
+Within five years, Eton aims to increase this figure to at least 140 pupils, which equates to more than 10% of the school.
+As part of our vision for widening access, Eton will continue to increase financial aid to enable more young people from vulnerable and disadvantaged backgrounds to study at Eton, including Looked After Children.
 In addition, up to 140 further boys – another 10% of our school population – will be in receipt of means-tested bursaries of between 5% and 95% of the school fee.
 All financial awards at Eton are made through a detailed means-testing process.

 We must play our part, as an educational charity, in helping to address inequality.Simon Henderson, Head Master

 All boys who win King’s Scholarships and/or Music Scholarships will be offered means-tested financial aid at a level which enables them to attend Eton.
 These awards may include, where necessary, extras.
 These scholarships are currently awarded to over 140 boys.
 King’s Scholarships are awarded on academic promise and Music Scholarships on musical promise.
-From September 2020, the Sixth Form entry route will be via the means-tested Orwell Award, which, under most circumstances, will offer boys a free place plus widespread support towards music lessons and other extras.
+Since September 2020, the Sixth Form entry route has been via the means-tested Orwell Award, which, under most circumstances, will offer boys a free place plus widespread support towards music lessons and other extras.

-of boys to have complete fee remission by 2025.
+of boys to have complete fee remission within five years.